tml0023/Illumina-PacBio-Comparison/README.md

 ```

 ### Step2 Align HiFi reads to reference genome with minimap2 (pbmm2)
 PacBio recommends using the alignment tool minimap2 for its long-read data.
-This tools is available in SMRT_tools provided by PacBio.
+This tools is available in SMRTtools provided by PacBio.

 ```
 #!/bin/sh